yamato53/Web-Development-Roadmap/README.md

 As for using Node, that's outside the scope of this tutorial and I recommend putting it off until you have a better grasp on the basics of JS.

-Here’s a quick guide to installing Node.js on your computer if you want to tinker with it, though you likely won’t mess with Node for a quite a while.
+Here’s a quick guide to installing Node.js on your computer if you want to tinker with it, though you likely won’t mess with Node for quite a while.

 - [How to use Node Package Manager](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/)